 My friend and his wife have a pretty unique hobby: dumpster diving.
-They have certain stores’ schedules down pat, and every week they dive for things the employees put in the bins and video it all for YouTube.
-See, there are laws put in place to keep the public safe, laws that say when a store can and can’t sell and even donate items past the expiration dates.
+They have certain stores’ schedules down pat.
+Every week they dive for things the employees put in the bins and video it all for YouTube.
+See, there are laws put in place to keep the public safe.
+The laws say when a store can and can’t sell and even donate items past the expiration dates.
 But once you get a system like that going in which perfectly good food is tossed for a date, pretty soon other things are tossed as well.
 In fact, it isn’t long before all kinds of valuable merchandise is going to waste.
-I was thinking about the set up, and part of 2 Corinthians 3:6 popped into my mind: “the letter kills, but the Spirit gives life.”
+I was thinking about the set up, and part of 2 Corinthians 3:6 popped into my mind.
+“The letter kills, but the Spirit gives life.”
 When I thought about it some more, I saw how this whole situation is an analogy of the legalism of the Hebrew Roots Movement, also known as Torah Observance.

 The Set Up

 For stores, following the letter of the law is essential to continuing to operate as a business.
-Violating those laws can get a company fined or even shut down.
+The government can fine or even shut down businesses for violating those laws.
 And the laws ARE good.
 They keep stores on their toes.
-They make sure fresh merchandise is always on hand, and they protect people from illness and stores from getting sued.
+The laws make sure fresh merchandise is always on hand, and they protect people from illness and stores from getting sued.

 But what following the letter doesn’t account for is the very real possibility that the food is still good when the date rolls around.
 Just like babies don’t know their due dates and will often come before or after the doctor predicts, food is much the same way.
-It’s an estimate, and often it is a conservative estimate so that products are high quality before the expiration date listed.
-Plus, when good food is thrown away in mass quantities, employees start to lose sight of the immorality of wasting quality items.
+It’s an estimate, and often it is a conservative estimate.
+That way products are still high quality before the expiration date listed.
+Plus employees start to lose sight of the immorality of wasting quality items when they get used to throwing good food away in mass quantities,.
 They start to see the dumpster as an easy way to avoid the headache of unwanted merchandise or overcrowded shelves.
-In-date foods with cracked outer lids, in-date older stock, and even shoes, toys, and small appliances have all been trashed.
+Stores trash in-date foods with cracked outer lids, in-date older stock, and even shoes, toys, and small appliances.
 Instead of dealing with those items, employees just throw them away: out of sight, out of mind.

 But following the law without using good judgement only makes sense for stores that care more about getting in trouble with the law or dealing with unwanted products than they do about wasting valuable resources.
 People with different concerns would find a way to get the good things to the people who need it.
 It’s about priorities.